asif100a/asif100a/README.md

 <div>
   <h1>About Me:</h1>
   <h2>👨Hello! there,</h2>
   <p>👋 Wellcome to my profile.
 I am <b>N.M.
 Asif Sheikh</b>, <i>"Front-end web developer"</i> from <b>Bangladesh</b>.
 I am an enthusiastic web developer with a passion for front-end development.
 I enjoy learning new technologies and applying them to create projects.
-I have experience with React, HTML, CSS, JavaScript and other modern web technologies.</p>
+I have experience with React, HTML, CSS, JavaScript, and other modern web technologies.</p>
 </div>
 <div>
   <h1>Language Used:</h1>